Charlottetown PEI Cruises

-The local farming and fishing that takes place in this island nurtures its fresh and unique cuisine.
+Local farming and fishing is the bread and butter of Charlottetown's unique cuisine.
 Prince Edward Island is well known for its International Shellfish Festival and its famous Fall Flavours Festival.
 Make sure you plan some time to stop and grab some of the best seafood you’ll ever have.
 PEI even features a Culinary Trail with dishes like freshly harvested Malpeque oysters, and PEI potato cooked just the right way.

 |

-Charlottetown (Prince Edward Island) is a Port of Call for the following Canadian Coast or Great Lakes Cruises:
+Charlottetown, Prince Edward Island is a port of call for the following Canadian, New England, and Great Lakes Cruises:

 |

-- Victoria Row provides the perfect spot to refresh between activities, offering cafes with covered patios and rooftop terraces, boutique shopping, and outdoor music all summer long.
+- Victoria Row.
+This Charlottetown street mall is the perfect spot to refresh between activities.
+On the row, you'll find cafes with covered patios and rooftop terraces, boutique shops stocked with local souvenirs to commemorate your Prince Edward Island cruise, and outdoor music all summer long.

 - Charlottetown was originally settled by the Mi'kmaq people, who called their island epekwitk, meaning "cradled on the waves."
 Learn more Mi'kmaq place names near Charlottetown.